 "Oh, no." She smiled.
 "Those are the facts.
 Now we come to the investigation and the suppositions.

-"I figured that 1) Baxter Devane was rich and living alone, dying of cancer, and he would have has to hire help – both medical and domestic.
+"I figured that 1) Baxter Devane was rich and living alone, dying of cancer, and he would have needed to hire help – both medical and domestic.
 And, 2) Patricia Devane and the others, arriving to stay, at least temporarily, in a house which had basically been a large single-occupant sick room for some time, they would have required cleaning and other services as well – before and after their arrival.

 "So, I went and used our friend Professor Lebrun's telephone for an afternoon, making calls.
 A lot of calls.
 Some were productive and some were not, but that's always true.
 I identified myself in all the calls, and most of the people I spoke to knew my name and my reputation.
 In most cases I mentioned an article I was planning on writing – I certainly did not imply, or at least explicitly state, that I was assisting with the official investigation."
 She paused, but Rhonda didn't bother to respond to this.
 "I spoke to a lot of people, but I'll boil it down.